News & Events

 & the second one for clinicians (26 Sept)!

 Belgian consortium partners organize their own, local "MILES TO GO" events at the end of September to share the results and insights from MILESTONE with as many stakeholders as possible.
-To get an idea about the scope of the MILESTONE project, its key results, and the final dissemination events with the motto "MILES TO GO", please watch the brand new video „Lost in transit at 4.00 am”.

 1) Info brochure about the dissemination event for the general public, young people, their parents, siblings and friends which will take place on Wednesday, September 25th 2019.